 Our business is solely devoted to development and maintenance of this website and related activity.
 It runs from a small office space.
 Most of our operations rely on electronic and postal communication but we travel to visit leisure providers who welcome dogs, record dog friendly walks (see our Walks Directory), to market our services and otherwise meet stakeholders.
 Because our customers and visitors are across the whole of the UK some of our journeys are quite significant.

-The directors are keen to use our limited influence and spare resources to promote dog (and other animal) welfare, responsible dog ownership and support some more general ‘people’ causes.
+The directors are keen to use our limited influence and spare resources to highlight dog, pet and other animal welfare, to promote responsible dog ownership and to support some ‘people’ causes.

 Company policy is to strive to improve responsible dog ownership – especially in the holiday sector.
 During 2008 we launched our own Dog Friendly Rating System.
 This is designed to help advertisers provide more for owners who take their dog on holiday or a day out – especially to help guests remain responsible if something important was inadvertently left at home (food, scoop bags, lead etc.).
-We hope the initiative also helps draw attention to what dog owning visitors might do to behave responsibly when they are away from home with their pet.
+We hope the initiative also helps draw attention to dog owning visitors to what they might do to behave responsibly when they are away from home with their pet.
 Our system is designed with specific criteria for dog friendly holiday cottages (and other self catering accommodation where dogs will be welcome), B&Bs where dogs are allowed, hotels that accept dogs, holiday parks where the whole family – including its canine companion – can stay and, pubs, cafes etc. where people can enjoy a meal with their dog.

-We have worked with other stakeholders to promote responsible ownership and dog welfare.
+We have worked with various other stakeholders to promote responsible ownership and dog welfare.
 In so doing we have challenged others’ policies, provided our perspective on a positive way forward and publicised progress through our News Updates and E-Newsletters.